Notes on Randomized Algorithms: The coupling method

 \subsubsection{Sampling graph colorings}

 For this example, we'll look at sampling $k$-colorings of a graph with maximum degree $Δ$.
-We will assume that $k≥2Δ+1$.\footnote{An analysis based on a standard coupling for a different version of the Markov chain that works for the same bound on $k$ is given in \cite[§11.5]{MitzenmacherU2005}.
+We will assume that $k≥2Δ+1$.\footnote{Jerrum~\cite{Jerrum1995} provided the random walk we'll be using, and Bubley and Dyer~\cite{BubleyD1997} used it as one of their examples.
+Mitzenmacher and Upfal~\cite[§12.5]{MitzenmacherU2017} give an analysis based on a standard coupling for a different version of the Markov chain that works for the same bound on $k$.
 More sophisticated results and a history of the problem can be found in \cite{DyerGM2002}.} For smaller values of $k$, it might still be the case that the chain converges reasonably quickly for some graphs, but our analysis will not show this.

 Unlike the hypercube case, the path coupling we will construct might allow the distance between $X^t$ and $Y^t$ to rise with some probability.
 But the expected distance will always decrease, which is enough.